owntracks/booklet/docs/tech/json.md

     * `waypoints` Triggers publish of a `waypoints` message _(iOS,Android)_

 #### Notes
-* If `url` for the `action` cmd message is specified, the URL is opened in a full screen web view within the app
-* If the optional `extern` boolean is `true` a click on the notification will launch an external browser instead
-* If `url` is not specified the text of the `content` element is displayed.
-Links embedded in the text are operational.
-* If the `content` consists of HTML, it is rendered
-* The _Featured Content_ tab can be removed with an `action` cmd message without `content` and without `url` element
-* If the `action` cmd contains a `notification` element, the value of the element is shown in the app _(iOS)_
 * On iOS, the array of waypoints to the `setWaypoints` command allows updates / removal; the key of the waypoint is its name (`desc`).
 If you specify an invalid `lat` or `lon` (invalid means out of range number value e.g. `-1000000`, a string like `"foo"` will result in a `0` in app) the waypoint is deleted.
 * On Android there's a primary key which isn't surfaced to the API, and `tst` is a uniquely-constrained value which effectively acts like a key.